redis/docs/content/integrate/redisom-for-python/_index.md

 ---
+LinkTitle: RedisOM for Python
+Title: RedisOM for Python
 categories:
 - docs
-- develop
-- stack
+- integrate
 - oss
 - rs
 - rc
-- oss
-- kubernetes
-- clients
 description: Learn how to build with Redis Stack and Python
+group: library
-linkTitle: OM for Python
+linkTitle: RedisOM for Python
 stack: true
+summary: Redis OM for Python is an object-mapping library for Redis.
 title: Redis OM Python
+type: integration
-weight: 40
+weight: '9'
 ---

 [Redis OM Python](https://github.com/redis/redis-om-python) is a Redis client that provides high-level abstractions for managing document data in Redis.
 This tutorial shows you how to get up and running with Redis OM Python, Redis Stack, and the [Flask](https://flask.palletsprojects.com/) micro-framework.